-6.4.1 The NPSD acts as a catalyst for payment system development and, where appropriate, facilitates the provision of technical assistance from external experts and specialised agencies to address PCSS challenges.
-Some examples of relevant initiatives include addressing proportional regulation relating to anti-money laundering by determining threshold limits that could be used to lower know-your-customer requirements with a view of influencing costs of providing remittance services to be lowered.
+6.4.1 The NPSD serves as a catalyst for the development of payment systems and, where applicable, facilitates the provision of technical assistance from external experts and specialised agencies to address PCSS challenges.
+Initiatives include addressing proportional regulation relating to anti-money laundering by determining threshold limits that could be used to lower know-your-customer requirements, with a view of lowering the costs associated with providing remittance services.